jiweil/Neural-Dialogue-Generation/README.md

 The remaining data after this round of data distillation will be stored in FileForRemainingData, on which a new Seq2Seq model will be trained.

+###Encoder
-####Encoder: use a pre-trained Seq2Seq model for data distillation.
+use a pre-trained Seq2Seq model for data distillation.
 Other than input parameters in Glove, the path for a pre-trained Seq2Seq model needs to be pre-specified

         -params_file        (default "../../Atten/save_t_given_s/params", hyperparameters for the pre-trained generative model)
         -model_file     (default ../../Atten/save_t_given_s/model1, path for loading a pre-trained generative model)